TSRS-Megabyte/megabyte-website/src/content/resources/competitions-opportunities-olympiads-hackathons-open.md

 ## Open Innovation Events

-These are events in which developing technical projects is allowed–and often successful–but not necessarily required.
+These are events in which the submission of technical projects is allowed, but not necessarily required.

 ### Conrad Challenge